 We’ve attempted to recreate Royal Blood’s bass tone in our ‘Sound Like’ videos both on a budget and with money no object, with effective results…

 A short-scale bass is an absolute essential in order to follow in the tonal footsteps of Royal Blood’s Mike Kerr.
-In many ways, it’s a throwback to the sixties when shorter scale basses battled it out with the Precision and Jazz for the favoured bass type.
+In many ways, it’s a throwback to the sixties when shorter scale basses battled it out with the Precision and Jazz for the for most popular bass.

-A short-scale bass is usually classified with a scale length under 31 inches.
-The space in between frets is shorter and the strings hold less tension across the fretboard than your standard Jazz or P bass.
+A short-scale bass is usually classified by a scale length under 31 inches.
+The space in between frets on a short-scale instrument is smaller and the strings hold less tension across the fretboard than your standard Jazz or P bass.

-Mike Kerr generally favours a Fender Custom Shop Jaguar spec’d out with a shorter scale like its Squier Modified cousin.
+Mike Kerr generally favours his Fender Custom Shop Jaguar, which has been spec’d out with a shorter scale like its Squier Modified cousin.
 He’s also been known to play the much rarer Starcaster – both of which house fat sounding humbucker pickups.
 If you’re not willing to spend a few thousand on those basses, more affordable alternatives include the likes of the Gretsch Electromatic G2220 or the Reverend Dub King.

-Continuing with the guitar/bass hybrid setup, Mike occasionally favours electric guitar amplifiers for their focussed upper register frequencies, really making his bass pop through on stage and on records.
+Continuing with the guitar/bass hybrid setup, Mike occasionally favours electric guitar amplifiers for their focussed upper register frequencies, really making his bass pop through at shows and on records.

 The Fender Supersonic is a great choice for its balanced dynamic range and versatile sweep of gain and clean tones.
 If you’re hankering for some more Fender, the Hot Rod Deluxe or Bassbreaker series equally serve up plenty of thickness for bass and have sweet gain stages.
 Mike has been known to use all three for Royal Blood live shows.